sagor999/poker_ml/orchestrator/readme.md

 It is very logarithmic in nature.
 Since majority of hands are trash indeed.
 Don't know.
 Don't have good thought about this yet.
 Just something that lingers in the back of my mind.

+split card recognizer into two projects. one for training. another one for actual ML work (since I have to do all ML stuff in same container). so makes sense to put all python scripts into same folder.